A product of The Washington Post, The Lily launched in 2017. We are named after the first U.S. newspaper written and edited by women, founded in 1849.

-Neema Roshania Patel is deputy editor of The Lily.
-Before joining The Washington Post, she worked at NPR member station WHYY as a community editor.
-Neema graduated from Rutgers University with a dual-degree in journalism and economics, and credits her love of news to her days on the college paper.
+Neema Roshania Patel is editor of The Lily.
+She joined The Washington Post in 2016 as a digital editor for The Post’s highly visual Select app, and went on to help launch The Lily in 2017.
+Before that, she worked at NPR member station WHYY as a community editor.
+Neema graduated from Rutgers University with a dual-degree in journalism and economics.

 Lena Felton is deputy editor of The Lily.
 She joined the team as a multiplatform editor in 2018, and before that, she was a politics fellow at The Atlantic.
 She majored in English at Harvard, but spent more time running the Harvard Crimson’s weekly magazine than reading books.
 She proudly hails from Marin County, Calif.

 Rachel Orr is design editor of The Lily.
 She joined The Post in 2013 as a designer and has helped launch The Washington Post Select app, The Lily and most recently, By The Way.
 Before that, she was a designer at the Arizona Republic.
 Rachel graduated from Ohio University, in a town that she and her friends lovingly refer to as Neverland.
 She lives in D.C. in a one-bedroom apartment filled with a floor-to-ceiling gallery wall and her black cat, Pringle.

 Caroline Kitchener is a staff reporter for The Lily, covering all things women and gender.
 She is the author of “Post Grad: Five Women and Their First Year Out of College,” a nonfiction book about figuring out life after graduation.
 Before joining The Washington Post, she worked at the Atlantic as an associate editor, and taught English at a university in Nanchang, China.
 She lives with two cats, both named after Chinese dumplings.